 It’s the same scenario with personal loans and mortgages.
 Focus on paying the debt with the highest interest rate first.

 The Fire Extinguisher also comes in handy when your car needs repairing, or you have to go to the dentist unexpectedly, or your fridge suddenly stops working.
 In fact, it’s good for any unexpected financial costs.
 It’s purpose is to put out financial fires.

 We’ve had to rely on our Fire Extinguisher many times.
-Recently we returned from a hospital stay 300km from home to find our washing machine had stopped working.
+When we returned from a hospital stay 300 km from home, we discovered our washing machine had stopped working.
 We tried to get it fixed but repairing it was going to cost as much as buying a new appliance.
 Thanks to having that money stashed away, getting a new washing machine was as easy as pressing ‘buy’ when online shopping.